BioGeMT/miRBench_paper/code/preprocess_downloaded_eCLIP_for_HD/README.md

     |- <SAMPLE_NAME>
-    |   |- SAMPLE_NAME.pp.fq.gz
+    |   |- SAMPLE_NAME.pp.fastq.gz
     |   |- logs/
     |- <ANOTHER_SAMPLE_NAME>

-`<SAMPLE_NAME>.pp.fq.gz` is the file to be run through HybriDetector. `logs/` contains the reports from umi_tools and cutadapt, and the stdout of the script.
+`<SAMPLE_NAME>.pp.fastq.gz` is the file to be run through HybriDetector. `logs/` contains the reports from umi_tools and cutadapt, and the stdout of the script.
 The script creates a `temp/` folder containing temporary files, but it is deleted at the end of the script if the final output exists.